-The Community Writing Center is an after school literacy program created as a partnership between the High Point University Service Learning Program, Mount Zion Baptist Church, and Kirkman Park Elementary School.
-Through the Center’s after school programs, Kirkman Park Elementary students in grades 3-5 who are performing below grade level in reading and writing receive tutoring and support from High Point University students.
+The Community Writing Center is an after school literacy program.
+It is a partnership between the High Point University Service Learning Program, Mount Zion Baptist Church, Penn-Griffin Middle School, and Kirkman Park Elementary School.
+Through the Center’s after school programs, Kirkman Park Elementary students in grades 4-5 and Penn-Griffin 6-8 graders receive tutoring and support from High Point University students.
 The Center’s curriculum focuses on improving students’ fundamental reading and writing skills through creative writing instruction, interactive and one-on-one reading exercises, and homework assistance.
 The program also fosters student relationships with University tutors and a greater awareness of the value of a college education.

-Volunteer staffing for the Community Writing Center is provided through High Point University’s Service Learning Program and Bonner Leader Program, in conjunction with the North Carolina Campus Compact and AmeriCorps VISTA.
+Volunteer staffing for the Community Writing Center is provided through High Point University’s Service Learning Program and Bonner Leader Program, in conjunction with the AmeriCorps VISTA Program at HPU.
 The Center and its curriculum are overseen by Faculty Directors Dr. Cara Kozma and Dr. Charmaine Cadeau, both of whom are members of High Point’s English Department and teach in the Service Learning Program.
 Initial funding for the Center was provided through a 2013 High Point University Think BIG Grant.

 Service Learning Opportunities for High Point Students